The atmosphere and environment of Sheffield really stood out to me - I really enjoy studying here!

 What do you like about the University/living in Sheffield?

 Sheffield is a friendly and welcoming city.
 I enjoy the vibe that Sheffield emanates as the biggest village and smallest city.
 Even though it is by no means a huge city, there's still a wide selection of cafes, restaurants and entertainment - I can find everything I need in this delightful city!
-Western bank library is my favourite place to study, I can enjoy the view of Weston Park while I take a break between study sessions.
-Sometimes, for a change of pace I would buy a drink and study at Coffee Revolution, located in the Students Union.
+The Information Commons is my favourite place to study on campus.
+It has a variety of study areas, from group study spaces to quiet study rooms that can fit my needs.
+I enjoy the reading resources there that support my studies.
+Sometimes, for a change of pace, I would buy a coffee and study at the Jessop West Cafe.

 Would you recommend studying at Sheffield to a friend?